greg-raven/Uncommon-Sense/_posts/2011-03-02-government-control-of-the-economy.md

 ---
-title: 'Government control of the economy'
+title: "Government control of the economy"
 layout: post
 categories:
 - economics